-The results for health and wellness for their clients are profound.
+The positive health and wellness results fo their clients are profound.

 Here's what you can expect during a session.